techieaman94/Snake-game-in-golang/README.md

 ### In this game

 * Users can pass the board size (height and width) upon running the game.
-* The game has a side pannel to show Game Score (number of food units eaten by snake) and Length of the Snake.
+* The game has a side pannel to show Game Score (number of food units eaten by snake), Length of the Snake and Dimension of board.
 * Upon game over users can press 'Home' key to Resart the game OR press 'Delete' key to Quit.

 Here is a Screenshot of the game!